 Established in 1949, this is the highest honor in the field of visual journalism.
-A plaque and ring are awarded to an individual who advances, elevates, or attains unusual recognition for the profession of visual journalism by conduct, initiative, leadership, skill, and devotion to duty.
+The award recognizes an individual who advances and elevates the visual journalism profession by conduct, initiative, leadership, skill, and devotion to duty.

 Established in 1954, this award is given to an individual for most outstanding initiative, leadership and service in advancing the goals of NPPA in the traditon of Joseph Costa, a founder of NPPA, its first President and Chairman of the Board.

 In keeping with the NPPA's mission of vigorously promoting freedom of the press in all its forms, this award recognizes an individual who has worked to promote and advance the First Amendment, especially as it relates to news photographers.
 The award is named after NPPA past president Alicia Wagner Calzada, the founder and longtime chair of NPPA's Advocacy committee, who is now an attorney specializing in media law.

 The Long award honors an individual who has, through his or her efforts, upheld, shaped, and promoted ethical behavior in all forms of visual journalism.

 Established in 1991, this award recognizes an individual in the tradition of Cliff Edom to inspire and motivate members of the visual journalism community to reach new heights.